shanehaynes/Blog/_posts/2025-03-08-LettingGoOfForever.md

 ## Inescapable Conclusion

 It is worth remembering that to chase immortality, whether by conquering disease, suspending aging, or controlling every contingency, is not only futile but also, in a deeper sense, an act of self-negation.
 We are ephemeral precisely because we are alive; we are alive precisely because we are ephemeral.
-While the natural urge might be to run from this truth, perhaps a more harmonious path is to embrace it —to let it that understanding permeate each action of every fleeting moment.
+While the natural urge might be to run from this truth, perhaps a more harmonious path is to embrace it —to let that understanding permeate each action of every fleeting moment.

 Our day-to-day lives, then, become opportunities to notice how change both humbles and invigorates us.
 Impermanence need not be a dreary condemnation to oblivion but an ever-present invitation to see ourselves as part of a great, ongoing dance—a dance in which each step appears just long enough to meet the next, and where the vitality of life surges forth not in spite of change, but _because_ of it.